-- Disability groups and SEN students/ parents, receiving extra support during transitional stages in their educational life, extra support throughout academic year where needed.
-For example, regular reviews, offer of external agency support. - New PSHE curriculum fully implemented from Sept 2023, previously used PSHE association from September 2020. - Academy council and Curriculum Crews allow pupil voice to be heard.
+- Disability groups and SEN pupils/parents, receiving extra support during transitional stages in their educational life, extra support throughout academic year where needed.
+For example, regular reviews, offer of external agency support. - New PSHE curriculum fully implemented from Sept 2023 (Jigsaw). - Academy council and Curriculum Crews allow pupil voice to be heard.
 Academy Council /pupil voice captured to ensure any changes made reflect the wishes of all pupils. - Parent view/questionnaires, enable the academy to take on board the wishes and feelings of parents/carers and act accordingly.
+We hold termly netwrok meetings with our SEN parents with external agencies to support in these.

-- SEND questionnaire seeks the views of pupils and provides the academy with valuable feedback on their wishes/ feelings. - Academy delivers assemblies and workshops with pupils using external agencies to enhance.
-An example of this is the use of Lincolnshire County Council supporting online safety workshops for individual year groups or St Barnabas coming to discuss what they do and how we have helped to support their work. - Visits to local care homes pupils read to residents and are given the opportunity to talk to them and understand how life is for them. - Faith leaders deliver assemblies, e.g. the academy has links with the local Muslim leader this is important as the academy's Muslim community has grown, and it was felt important to have representation from the faith of children who attend the academy.
+- SEND questionnaire and discussions with SENDCo and SLT seeks the views of pupils and provides the academy with valuable feedback on their wishes/ feelings. - Academy delivers assemblies and workshops with pupils using external agencies to enhance.
+An example of this is the use of Lincolnshire County Council supporting online safety workshops for individual year groups or St Barnabas coming to discuss what they do and how we have helped to support their work. - Visits to local care homes pupils read or sing (choir) to residents and are given the opportunity to talk to them and understand how life is for them.